zerasul/mdbook_en/4SGDK/sgdk.md

 To develop software for the Mega Drive, we must know how the Motorola 68000 processor works; as well as the memory addresses to access peripherals, video, etc...

 This was important in the 90's when it was developed directly in assembler, since there were no tools such as very advanced compilers that could compile to assembler for this architecture efficiently.
-Therefore, assembler was used directly.
+Therefore, the assembler was used directly.

 Let's see an example of Motorola 68k assembler: